PharmGKB/PharmCAT/docs/methods/Matching-Recommendations.md

 ## Data Sources

 Guideline recommendation data has a typical format.
 A guideline can apply to one or more drugs.
-If the guideline applies to multiple drugs it’s typically because they belong to the same drug class or are used for the same therapeutic case.
+If the guideline applies to multiple drugs it's typically because they belong to the same drug class or are used for the same therapeutic case.
 The guideline will also specify one or more genes that should be genotyped in order to get specific recommendation information.
 This will lead to possible drug-gene combinations in the guideline where some may have recommendations and some may have "no recommendation" as indicated by the guideline authors.
 The specific recommendations are usually a